 Figure 6.6.2-1: Procedures for key management in ProSe UE-to-Network Relay

 Step 1) The Remote UE gets authenticated and authorized by the network to act as a Remote UE.
 The Remote UE mutually authenticates with and registers in the 5GC.
-The network (e.g. PCF) provides the AF address to the Remote UE for the AF used for key management for PC5 communication in ProSe UE-to-Network Relay.
-The Remote AF could be e.g. a 5GDDNMF function or a new key management function similar to the PKMF (ProSe Key Management Function) defined for public safety in TS 33.303 [6].
+The network provides the AF address to the Remote UE for the AF used for key management for PC5 communication in ProSe UE-to-Network Relay and the Relay Service Code.
+The AF of the Remote UE could be e.g. a 5GDDNMF function or a new key management function similar to the PKMF (ProSe Key Management Function) defined for public safety in TS 33.303 [6].
 The Remote UE establish a PDU session with the network.

+NOTE: How the Remote UE and UE-to-network relay receives the address of the AF-1(Remote UE) used for ProSe key management located in its home PLMN and the Relay Service Code, and which function provides these parameters to the Remote UE is for SA2 to decide.

+Editor’s note: When Remote UE gets the Relay service code will be decided by SA2, the solution needs updated after SA2 concluded.

 Step 2) The Remote UE retrievs a discovery key for discovery of a UE-to-network relay from the network.
-The Remote UE sends a Key request message for discovery of a UE-to-network relay.
+The Remote UE sends a Key request message in order to be able to discover a UE-to-network relay.
 The AF provides a Relay Discovery key together with a Relay Discovery key ID in the Key response message to the Remote UE.

-These steps may take place together with steps 4 and 5.

 Step 3) The Remote UE establishes a secure connection with the AF server.
+As this connection is established in the user plane, the same mechanism as used to protect the PC3 interface can be re-used.
+Either solution #5 or solution #11 can be used for securing the connection.

 Step 4) The Remote UE sends a Key request message for PC5 communication with a UE-to-network relay to the AF.

-Editor’s note: The parameters included in the Key request message by the Remote UE to the AF are FFS.
+The Remote UE includes the Relay Service Code and the Remote UE ID in the Key request message.

+Editor’s note: It’s FFS whether the Remote UE ID consists of one or more of the following parameters: ProSe application id, ProSe application user id and/or GPSI of the Remote UE.

-Step 5) The AF generates a PC5 communication key and provides the PC5 communication key and a PC5 communication key ID in the Key response message to the Remote UE to be used for PC5 communication with a UE-to-network relay.
-The AF could generate the PC5 communication key from the AKMA key KAF.
+Step 5) The AF generates a KPC5 key and provides the KPC5 key and a KPC5 key ID in the Key response message to the Remote UE to be used for PC5 communication with a UE-to-network relay.

-Editor’s note: The parameters included from the AF to the Remote UE are FFS.

-Editor’s note: It’s FFS whether the PC5 communication key can be generated from the AKMA key KAF.

 Step 6) The UE-to-network relay gets authenticated and authorized by the network to act as a UE-to-network relay.